Sebabba/little-lemon-app/README.md

 ## Live Preview

-It is possible to test the live versione of the version via this link: [View Live Demo] (to be added)
+It is possible to test the live versione of the version via this link: [View Live Demo](https://little-lemon-app-ten.vercel.app)

 ## Available Scripts